Questions? Call or text anytime πŸ“ž 818-446-9627

 Keeping Romance Alive Beyond Baby-Making

 One of the most common casualties of infertility is intimacy.
-Sex, once a source of pleasure and connection, often becomes scheduled, performance-oriented, and solely focused on conception – essentially, a chore.
+Sex, once a source of pleasure and connection, often becomes scheduled, performance-oriented, and solely focused on conception.
 This shift can lead to frustration, anxiety, and emotional distance.
-Maintaining intimacy during fertility treatments requires conscious effort to separate "baby-making" from "love-making".
+Maintaining intimacy during fertility treatments requires conscious effort to separate "baby-making" from "love-making."

 Make time for physical connection outside the "fertile window" with the express purpose of pleasure and connection, not conception.
 Redefine intimacy beyond intercourse.
-Focus on non-sexual intimacy ideas couples infertility:
+Focus on non-sexual forms of closeness:

 • Physical Touch: Holding hands during a walk, cuddling on the couch, giving a spontaneous hug, offering a back rub or foot massage.
 Even simple gestures like applying hand cream for each other can be surprisingly intimate.